gta-reversed/gta-reversed-modern/README.md

 The progress of reversed classes can be tracked [here](docs/ReversedClasses.MD). (needs to be updated)

 ### Coding Guidelines
-Before you start writing code, please make sure to read the [coding guidelines](docs/CodingGuidelines.MD) for this project. (outdated and 🤮)
+Before you start writing code, please make sure to read the [coding guidelines](docs/CodingGuidelines.MD) for this project.

 ### Requirements